-A development of the work at GCSE and the introduction of Parametric Equations and their uses.
+Coordinate Geometry in the (x, y) plane – this is a development of the work at GCSE and introduces parametric equations and their uses.

-This module covers Binomial, Recursive, Arithmetic and Geometric Sequences as well as Sigma Notation.
+This module covers the Binomial, Arithmetic and Geometric Sequences as well as Sigma notation.

-Radian measure is introduced as are cosec, secant, cotangent, arcsin, arccos and arctan.
-Trigonometric identities are used to solve trigonometric equations in a given interval.
-The use of double angle formulae is expected.
+Radians, cosecant, secant, cotangent, arcsine, arccosine, and arctangent are all introduced.
+Trigonometric identities are sued to solve trigonometric equations in a given interval and the use of double angle formulae is expected.

-A detailed look at exponential and logarithmic functions leading to being able to understand and use exponential growth and decay and their use in modelling (examples may include the use of e in continuous compound interest, radioactive decay, drug concentration decay, exponential growth as a model for population growth).
+This entails a detailed look at exponential and logarithmic functions leading to being able to understand and use exponential growth and decay and the use in modelling real world problems such as; continuous compound interest, radioactive decay, drug concentration decay.
 A consideration of limitations and refinements of exponential models is expected.

-Differentiation is the related rate of change of one variable with another.
-Students will be expected to know, understand and be able to use differential calculus to differentiate using the product rule, the quotient rule and the chain rule, including problems involving connected rates of change and inverse functions.
-They will also be expected to differentiate simple functions and relations defined implicitly or parametrically, and construct simple differential equations in pure mathematics and in context, (contexts may include kinematics, population growth and modelling the relationship between price and demand).
+This is the related rate of change of one variable with another.
+Students will be expected to know, understand and be able to use differential calculus to differentiate using; product rule, quotient rule and the chain rule, including problems involving connected rates of change and inverse functions.
+They will also be expected to differentiate simple functions and relations defined implicitly or parametrically, and construct, and solve, simple differential equations in both pure mathematics and in context.

-Students will be expected to know and use the Fundamental Theorem of Calculus, evaluate definite integrals; use a definite integral to find the area under a curve and the area between two curves and understand and use integration as the limit of a sum.
-The will also be expected to be able to evaluate the analytical solution of simple first order differential equations with separable variables, including finding particular solutions and then interpret the solution of a differential equation in the context of solving a problem, including identifying limitations of the solution; this includes links to kinematics.
+Students will be expected to know and use the Fundamental Theorem of Calculus, evaluate definite integrals, find the area under a curve and the between two curves and understand and use integration as the limit of a sum.
+They will also be expected to evaluate the analytical solution of simple first order differential equations with separable variables, including finding particular solutions, and then interpret the solution in the context of solving a problem, including identifying the limitations of the solution; this includes links to Mechanics.

-Students will be expected to be able to calculate the magnitude and direction of a vector and convert between component form and magnitude/direction form.
-They will also be expected to understand and use position vectors; calculate the distance between two points represented by position vectors and use vectors to solve problems in pure mathematics and in context, including forces and kinematics.
+Students will be expected to calculate the magnitude and direction of a vector and convert between component and magnitude/direction forms.
+They will also be expected to understand and use position vectors, calculate the distance between two points and use vectors to solve problems in both Pure Mathematics and Mechanics.

-Students will be expected to understand and use moments in simple static contexts.
+Students will be expected to understand and use moments in simple contexts.

-Students will be expected to be able to model with probability, including critiquing assumptions made and the likely effect of more realistic assumptions.
+Students will be expected to model with probability, including critiquing assumptions and the likely effect of more realistic assumptions.

-Students will be able to understand and use the Normal distribution as a model, find probabilities using the Normal distribution and the link to histograms, mean, standard deviation, points of inflection and the binomial distribution.
-They will be able to select an appropriate probability distribution for a context, with appropriate reasoning, including recognising when the binomial or Normal model may not be appropriate.
+Students will be able to use the Normal distribution as a model, find probabilities using this model and the link to histograms, mean, standard deviation, points of inflection and the binomial distribution.
+They will be able to select an appropriate distribution for a context, with appropriate reasoning, including recognising when the binomial or Normal model may not be appropriate.